Manila to Naga City by train

 What are the Isarog Limited Deluxe & Mayon Limited Ordinary like?

 The Isarog Limited Express has three air-conditioned coaches bought second-hand from Japanese Railways, with spacious and comfortable Executive reclining seats with individual armrests in a carpeted saloon.
 The Mayon Limited Ordinary has three older forced-ventilation cars with far more basic fixed bench seats.
 Neither train has any sleepers.
-For photos of the interiors, see http://wowlegazpi.com/pnr-adds-trips-to-ligao-guinobatan/.
+For photos of the interiors, see wowlegazpi.com/pnr-adds-trips-to-ligao-guinobatan/.

 Traveller's reports